neoclide/coc-tsserver/Readme.md

 - Make the issue happen.
 - Open tsserver log file by command `CocCommand tsserver.openTsServerLog`
 - Open tsserver output channel by command `CocCommand workspace.showOutput tsserver`

+If you find any issues, please [create an issue](https://github.com/neoclide/coc-tsserver/issues/new).

 ## License